spyx/spyx.github.io/_posts/2021-1-30-worker-htb.md

 Nmap done: 1 IP address (1 host up) scanned in 1.04 seconds
 ```

 Bingo.
-I can get repository from svn as no authnetication is needed
+I can get repository from svn as no authentication is needed

 ```bash
 svn checkout svn://10.10.10.203